twisha-a/twisha-1.github.io/pages/about.md

 ## Research interests

-1. **AI in Medical Imaging** - image segmentation and classification is an important step for detection and idnetification of medical images.
+1. **AI in Medical Imaging** - image segmentation and classification using deep learning and computer vision are important steps for detection and idnetification of medical images to come to a conclusion.
 I have recently written a paper - "The Current Developments as well as Long-Term Prospects for Deep Learning across Biomedical Applications". this paper discusses the bio-imaging of DNA, proteins, calles and tisuues.
+My self projects include detection and detection of lung cancer.
+After these multiple projects using 2d images, medical imaging is being done using **3D or 4D images**.
+Also for tackling class imbalance in cases of binary classification, we can use **dice entropy** loss fucntion.
+I am currently working to observe and come to a conclusion of which Loss Function such as Generalized Dice Loss, Focal Loss, Tversky loss and Unified Focal Loss work better for different datasets.

 2. **DL-controlled Autonomous driving**
 4. **DeepFake**